Skip to content

 MQTT Protocol

-MQTT is a lightweight publish/subscribe communications protocol that uses TCP/IP (and other secondary transport mechanisms).
+MQTT is a lightweight publish/subscribe communications protocol that uses TCP/IP (and other secondary transport mechanisms) that is a popular choice for IoT communications.
 It is designed for remote sensors to communicate with controlling devices.
 The specification is under a royalty-free licence.
 Interesting features of the protocol include the one-to-many messaging service (publish/subscribe), the Last Will/Testament feature, and the three qualities of service.
 You can read more about it here.

 MQTT-SN (MQTT for Sensor Networks) is an optimized version of the MQTT protocol designed to be used over non-TCP/IP connections.